 - The Vestibular Sense – balance.
 Exercised by standing on one leg, and activities that make you dizzy.

 - The Proprioceptive Sense – found in muscles and joints.
 Activated by bodily movement.

 This idea that ‘when we move, we learn’ is applied from birth.
 The movement of a baby’s eyes/ head around a room and crawling, to developing hand-eye coordination.
 But outdoor development is where the fine motor skills’ development begins.

 Professor Iram opened with an anecdote from when she was a child.
 Her memory of the view she had of her parents – or grown-ups in general.
 How whenever she went anywhere with them, once they’d arrive, they’d sit down.
 She remembers thinking how boring they were.
 When asking children about their transition to school, in fact, they universally hated carpet time.
 Iram asks the question of how children would like to be taught.

 Physicality should be more central to the curriculum.

 We should be “bringing physicality into every aspect of learning”.
 Which Carol and Iram aim to accomplish through their MOVERS for 2-6-year-olds provision: Improving physical development through movement and physical activity.

 It was a very inspiring and informative day!
 Music was not mentioned during the lectures but we could recognise the part music can play in all of the key areas covered.
 If physicality and music could both be more central to the curriculum, the benefits for development could be even greater.
-All of Boogie Mites’ Music Programmes promote active music making.
-Read our next blog later this month to hear more about Boogie Mites Healthy Living Programme and how it promotes the various aspects of a holistic healthy life style.
+All of Boogie Mites’ Music Programmes promote active music-making.
+Read our next blog later this month to hear more about Boogie Mites Healthy Living Programme and how it promotes more movement and other aspects of a holistic healthy lifestyle.

 For enquiries, contact Sue Newman, Boogie Mites Director on 023 92 817274 or email her [email protected]